Divya4242/Kops-Kubernetes/README.md

 sudo apt update -y
 ```

-### 4. Create IAM Role
+### 4. Create IAM Role and Attach it to EC2

 Create an IAM role with necessary permissions and programmatic access.
-Attaching AdministratorAccess is recommended for simplicity.

-### 5. Attach IAM Role to EC2 Instance

-Attach the IAM role created in the previous step to your EC2 instance.
+Attaching **AdministratorAccess** is recommended for simplicity.
+Attach the IAM role to your EC2 instance.

-### 6. Create an S3 Bucket
+### 5. Create an S3 Bucket

 Create an S3 bucket which will be used by Kops to store cluster state information.

-### 7. Create a Hosted Zone in Route53
+### 6. Create a Hosted Zone in Route53

 Create a hosted zone in Route53.
 If you already have a hosted zone, you can skip this step.

-### 8. Install kubectl
+### 7. Install kubectl

 Install kubectl by following the instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).

-### 9. Create the Cluster
+### 8. Create the Cluster

 Run the following command to create your cluster.
 Update the placeholders with your specific values.